TRADE AND PROFESSIONAL ASSOCIATION ACTIVITIES

 For information about the Competition Bureau’s compliance guidance for trade and professional associations, see: Trade Associations and the Competition Act and Compliance Hub.

-Key competition law compliance tips: Associations should ensure that their advertising and marketing activities comply with the Competition Act.
+Key competition law compliance tips: Trade/professional associations should ensure that their own advertising and marketing activities comply with the Competition Act (e.g., relating to claims about the association’s products and services or in relation to marketing on behalf of its membership).

-Associations should also review any association rules, bylaws or codes of conduct regulating member advertising or marketing to reduce the likelihood that such rules themselves (i.e., association restrictions on member advertising or marketing) may violate the Competition Act.
+Trade/professional associations should also review any association rules, bylaws or codes of conduct regulating member advertising or marketing to reduce the likelihood that such rules (i.e., association restrictions on member advertising or marketing) may violate the Competition Act.

 For information about the Competition Bureau’s compliance guidance for trade and professional associations, see: Trade Associations and the Competition Act and Compliance Hub.